Bling Management: How to Care for Your Ring

 Diamonds may be forever, but it takes work to keep diamond jewelry looking its best.

-Wendy O’Donnell of Madison, Wis., discovered this the hard way.
+Wendy O’Donnell of Madison, Wisconsin, discovered this the hard way.

 The diamond had fallen out of O’Donnell’s ring, something she alarmingly discovered in the shower when her stoneless ring got caught in her hair.
 O’Donnell couldn’t find the diamond in the drain catcher, either.
 “I was freaking out,” she says.

 Eventually O’Donnell found the diamond inside a gardening glove.
 The prongs on the ring had become loose, and the stone slipped out.
 This incident helped O’Donnell learn that rings need regular care.

 “Diamond jewelry is durable but not indestructible,” says Mark Mann, a director for the Gemological Institute of America.